March 2019

 • Labour market contribution (AM bidrag) of 8%

-• Tax on personal income (A-skat) variable from 35-52,05 %, depends on your residency and income tier
+• Tax on personal income (A-skat) variable from 35-52,05 %, depending on your residency and income tier

 • Net payment to employee (til udbetaling/restbeløb)

-In all of the items above, you should pay attention to the items, rate of payment per hour, and number of working hours.
+You should pay attention to all of the items above, the rate of payment per hour, and the number of working hours.
 The most common mistakes are often made here, unintentionally or intentionally.
-If you have been working overtime or during the holiday, the rate per hour should be higher.
-If your employer pays you a different rate or for a different number of working hours from your contract, all evidence you have is the pay slip.
-You can read more about common mistakes in a pay slip Here (in Danish), and especially for foreign workers Here (in Danish).
+The hourly rate should be higher if you have been working overtime or during the holiday.
+If your employer pays you a different rate or for a different number of working hours from your contract, all evidence you have is the payslip.
+You can read more about common mistakes in a payslip Here (in Danish), especially for foreign workers Here (in Danish).

 The bottom part

-This part is the summary of your income and payment for the period and the total amount.
+This part summarises your income and payment for the period and the total amount.
 You will find information about:

 • Your income before tax, after collective lifelong contribution (AM indkomst)